IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 ## Preparing the external data

-As you konw, the Lookup Manager application initializes and updates the data that ITE application uses for enrichment.
+As you know, the Lookup Manager application initializes and updates the data that ITE application uses for enrichment.
 Because you configure the database as the source then you must check if DB database is running.
 If it isn't running then call `db2start` command.
 Connect to the **DEMOAPP**  and check again if database table exists and includes the required data.
 This is part of prerequisites.

 Don't care about the `IMSI_CRM.csv` file it is not required.